ArtBlocks/artblocks-contracts/README.md

   - V1 Core (deprecated): https://goerli.etherscan.io/address/0x1Bf03F29c4FEFFFe4eE26704aaA31d85c026aCE6
   - V3 Core: https://goerli.etherscan.io/address/0xF396C180bb2f92EE28535D23F5224A5b9425ceca

+## Art Blocks Engine core contracts

+> Formerly known as PBAB or PRTNR core contracts

-> For deployed PBAB/PRTNR core contracts, see PBAB+Collabs directory DEPLOYMENTS.md files.
+For deployed core contracts, see the archived source code in the `/posterity/engine/` directory and the deployment logs in `/scripts/engine/` directories.

+## Contract Source Code Verification

+In an effort to ensure source code verification is easily completed by anyone, After 10, January 2023, all mainnet deployments should also have a corresponding tag+release in this GitHub repository.
+For deployments prior to this date, PR history may be used to determine the commit hash used for a given deployment.
+Currently, all mainnet deployments of contracts developed in this repositiory are verified on Etherscan.

 ## Contract Documentation

-Documentation for contracts us deployed via GitHub pages at: https://artblocks.github.io/artblocks-contracts/
+Documentation for contracts is deployed via GitHub pages at: https://artblocks.github.io/artblocks-contracts/

 Documentation for contracts may also be generated via `yarn docgen`.
 Most Art Blocks contracts use [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html#documentation-example) comments to automatically enrich generated documentation.
 Some contracts use [dynamic expressions](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html#dynamic-expressions) to improve user experience.